 Maui wildfire crews continue to fight "flare-ups" in Lahaina and inland, as death toll rises to 93

-Crews continued to battle flare-ups in the wildfires that have devastated the Hawaiian island of Maui and so far killed at least 93 people as of Sunday morning, with others still missing, according to government officials.
+Crews continued to battle flare-ups in the wildfires that have devastated the Hawaiian island of Maui and so far killed at least 93 people as of Sunday, with hundreds still missing, according to government officials.

 The term "flare-up" refers to any situation where the rate of spread or intensity of a wildfire accelerates suddenly.
 It is a phenomenon that does not typically last long or require significant overall changes to a given wildfire management plan, the U.S. Forest Service says.